emqx/emqx-docs/en_US/getting-started/getting-started.md

 ### Install EMQX Using Installation Package

-You can also install EMQX with zip/tar.gz files on a computer or VM and easily adjust the configurations or run performance tuning.
+You can also install EMQX using installation packages on a computer or VM and easily adjust the configurations or run performance tuning.
 The instructions below use macOS13 amd64 as an example to illustrate the installation steps.

 ::: tip

-Considering all the runtime dependencies, it is recommended to use zip/tar.gz files for testing and hot upgrades, and **NOT** recommended in a production environment.
+Considering all the runtime dependencies, it is recommended to use installation packages for testing and hot upgrades, and **NOT** recommended in a production environment.

 :::